TIDESlab/ITS/README.md

 [Zipei Yan](https://yanzipei.github.io/), [Zhengji Liu](https://scholar.google.com/citations?user=9VWj-fUAAAAJ), [Jizhou Li](http://jizhou.li/)

+This paper is available on arXiv and IEEEXplore(Coming soon).

+## Abstract
+Implicit Neural Representation (INR) has emerged as an effective method for unsupervised image denoising.
+However, INR models are typically overparameterized; consequently, these models are prone to overfitting during learning, resulting in suboptimal results, even noisy ones.
+To tackle this problem, we propose a general recipe for regularizing INR models in image denoising.
+In detail, we propose to iteratively substitute the supervision signal with the mean value derived from both the prediction and supervision signal during the learning process.
+We theoretically prove that such a simple iterative substitute can gradually enhance the signal-to-noise ratio of the supervision signal, thereby benefiting INR models during the learning process.
+Our experimental results demonstrate that INR models can be effectively regularized by the proposed approach, relieving overfitting and boosting image denoising performance.

 ## How to use ITS for boosting INR-based image denoiser?

-Since ITS is INR model agnostic/independent, you can plug ITS into your own INR-based image denoiser.
+Since ITS is INR model agnostic/independent, you can plug ITS into your own INR-based denoiser.

 ### Iterative Substitution (ITS) for Newing the Supervision Signal